lucasmillanm/bbw-m183-vulnerapp-main/README.md

-# Vulner App - Spring Boot Application
+# Vulner App

-This is a vulnerable Spring Boot application that demonstrates various security vulnerabilities and their corresponding mitigations.
-The application is designed to fulfill the following requirements:
+This is VulnerApp, this is my beautiful creation - Lucas Millan Miles

 # Security Features